 Don’t know the 5 paragraph essay structure?
 It’s pretty simple.
 Here’s the basic outline you should follow:

 Now let’s discuss what should go in each paragraph.
-The following 5 paragraph essay template should tell you exactly what you need to do to complete your assignment.
+The following 5 paragraph essay template by our write my essay for me service should tell you exactly what you need to do to complete your assignment.

 In the introduction, you should provide background information on your topic.
 Usually, this information should be factual, especially for a history paper, but you can be creative in how you present it.
 The key is that you want to intrigue the reader.
 You want to draw the reader into your topic by creating a natural curiosity about it.